Lonsdale201/fluent-extend-triggers-and-actions/README.md

 ### SmartCodes

-Three smartcodes are available.
-These have been added to a new post category.
-They return the name + link of the last post the user uploaded, and the date of publication.
+Nine smartcodes are available.
+These have been added to a new post category, and six with the JetReview category.
 ![image](https://github.com/Lonsdale201/fluent-extend-triggers-and-actions/assets/23199033/b4c25727-695a-49e3-9f2a-a81fd91ab5de)